wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

-# 45. What Comes and Goes has No Being
+# 45. What Comes and Goes has No Beïng

 >…you are universal.
 You need not and you cannot become what you are already.
 Only cease imagining yourself to be the particular.
-What comes and goes has no being.
+What comes and goes has no beïng.
 It owes its very appearance to reälity.

 **Questioner:**&ensp;I have come to be with you, rather than to listen.
 Little can be said in words, much more can be conveyed in silence.